kuma-guy/BEAR.SirenModule/README.md

 #### class (optional)

-You can specify this optional value with `@Class` annotation.
+You can specify this optional value with `@SirenClass` annotation.

 ```
 @SirenClass(name="order")